-To achieve optimal utilization of instructional time, costs, and human resources.
-52.1.1
+54.1.1 To achieve optimal utilization of instructional time, costs, and human resources.

-52.2.0 RESPONSIBILITY FOR CHAMPIONSHIP CALENDAR
+54.2.0 RESPONSIBILITY FOR CHAMPIONSHIP CALENDAR

-- 52.2.1 Sport commissions must maintain a calendar (minimum three (3) year period) which sets out: - Championship dates, - The number of school days involved, and - Where possible, the location at which the championship is to be held.
-The initial three (3) year calendar was submitted to the Competitive Standards Committee in June 1997. - Proposed changes to established dates and locations must be submitted to the Competitive Standards Committee no later 52.2.2 than June 15 of any given year, with recommendations going forward to the Board of Directors for approval.
+- 54.2.1 Sport commissions must maintain a calendar (minimum three (3) year period) which sets out: - Championship dates, - The number of school days involved, and - Where possible, the location at which the championship is to be held.
+The initial three (3) year calendar was submitted to the Competitive Standards Committee in June 1997. - 54.2.2 Proposed changes to established dates and locations must be submitted to the appropriate committee as per BCSS policy no later than June 15 of any given year, with recommendations going forward to the Board of Directors for approval.

-52.3.0 SPECIFIC DAYS OF THE WEEK FOR CHAMPIONSHIP PLAY
+54.3.0 SPECIFIC DAYS OF THE WEEK FOR CHAMPIONSHIP PLAY

-- 52.3.1 BCSS approved championships must end on a Saturday (52.3.3) - The Saturday may be the final day of competition, or - The Saturday may be the only day of competition. - 52.3.2 Sport commissions may request an exemption for the next school year from 52.3.1 by: - Submitting the request, including appropriate rationale to the Competitive Standards Committee by January 16 of the current school year, - The Competitive Standards Committee will make a recommendation to the BCSS Board of Directors, - If approved, the Board of Directors will forward a recommendation to the next meeting of the member schools, - The membership may grant an exemption on a one (1) year basis, or as a blanket exemption.
+- 54.3.1 BCSS approved championships must end on a Saturday (54.3.3) - The Saturday may be the final day of competition, or - The Saturday may be the only day of competition. - 54.3.2 Sport commissions may request an exemption for the next school year from 54.3.1 by: - Submitting the request, including appropriate rationale to the appropriate committee as per BCSS policy by the published deadlines of the current school year, - The appropriate committee as per BCSS policies will make a recommendation to the BCSS Board of Directors, - If approved, the Board of Directors will forward a recommendation to the next meeting of the member schools, - The membership may grant an exemption on a one (1) year basis, or as a blanket exemption.

-BLANKET EXEMPTIONS: 52.3.3
+54.3.3 BLANKET EXEMPTIONS:

-- The BC Secondary Schools Skiing Association is granted a blanket exemption from 52.3.1 for the Alpine Skiing 52.3.3.1 and Snowboarding championships, provided that the championship event(s) starts on a Monday or concludes on a Friday.
-This is to facilitate team travel to or from the event on a weekend. - 52.3.3.2 The BC Secondary Schools Golf Association is granted a blanket exemption from 52.3.1 for the Golf championship provided that the championship event starts on a Monday or concludes on a Friday.
-This is to facilitate team travel to or from the event on a weekend. - 52.3.3.3 The BC Secondary Schools Soccer Association is granted a blanket exemption from 52.3.1 for the Girls AA and AAA Soccer championships, provided that the championship events start on a Sunday and end on a Tuesday. - 52.3.3.4 The BC Secondary Schools Soccer Association is granted a blanket exemption from 52.3.1 for the Boys AA and AAA Soccer championships, provided that the championship starts on a Monday or ends on a Friday to accommodate facility bookings and conflicts with community users.
+- 54.3.3.1 The BC Secondary Schools Skiing Association is granted a blanket exemption from 54.3.1 for the Alpine Skiing and Snowboarding championships, provided that the championship event(s) starts on a Monday or concludes on a Friday.
+This is to facilitate team travel to or from the event on a weekend. - 54.3.3.2 The BC Secondary Schools Golf Association is granted a blanket exemption from 54.3.1 for the Golf championship provided that the championship event starts on a Monday or concludes on a Friday.
+This is to facilitate team travel to or from the event on a weekend. - 54.3.3.3 The BC Secondary Schools Soccer Association is granted a blanket exemption from 54.3.1 for the Girls AA and AAA Soccer championships, provided that the championship events start on a Sunday and end on a Tuesday. - 54.3.3.4 The BC Secondary Schools Soccer Association is granted a blanket exemption from 54.3.1 for the Boys AA

-- 52.3.3.5 The BC Secondary Schools Girls Field Hockey Association is granted a blanket exemption from 52.3.1 for the AA and AAA Field Hockey championships, provided that the events start on a Monday or end on a Friday.
-This is to facilitate team travel to or from the events on a weekend. - 52.3.3.6 The BC Secondary Schools Rugby Union is granted a blanket exemption from 52.3.1 for the Boys AA and AAA Rugby championships, provided the championship starts on a Wednesday and ends on a Sunday to accommodate a day of rest due to safety concerns.
+- and AAA Soccer championships, provided that the championship starts on a Monday or ends on a Friday to accommodate facility bookings and conflicts with community users. - 54.3.3.5 The BC Secondary Schools Girls Field Hockey Association is granted a blanket exemption from 54.3.1 for the AA and AAA Field Hockey championships, provided that the events start on a Monday or end on a Friday.
+This is to facilitate team travel to or from the events on a weekend. - 54.3.3.6 The BC Secondary Schools Rugby Union is granted a blanket exemption from 54.3.1 for the Boys AA and AAA Rugby championships, provided the championship starts on a Wednesday and ends on a Sunday to accommodate a day of rest due to safety concerns. - 54.3.3.7 The BC Secondary Schools Wrestling Association is granted an exemption from 54.3.1 for the Wrestling Championships, provided that the Championships event starts on a Sunday and ends on a Tuesday.